Egypt's Sham Election

 Third, oppose both the Muslim Brotherhood and the Salafis.
 Less extreme or more, Islamists of every description are our worst enemies.

 Dec.
-6, 2011 update: The text above refers to the USSR but Russia held elections two days ago that the U.S. secretary of state denounced for their "electoral fraud and manipulation."
+6, 2011 addendum: The text above refers to the USSR but Russia held elections two days ago that the U.S. secretary of state denounced for their "electoral fraud and manipulation."
 At least they don't insult everyone's intelligence with 99-percent results.

 Dec.
 7, 2011 update: It did not take long for the Supreme Council of the Armed Forces to confirm the analysis above, reports David D. Kirkpatrick in "Military Flexes Its Muscles as Islamists Gain in Egypt."

 The illogic and contradiction of this presentation point to SCAF's gamesmanship.

 Jan.
 24, 2012 update: Cynthia Farahat and I take a look at the second round of parliamentary voting (and are no more impressed by it) at "Don't Ignore Electoral Fraud in Egypt."